 7.01 Media Publication

-The Clerk shall make arrangements to have the “tentative” agenda for any regular, alternate or special meeting published on the City’s website or other generally accepted medium as designated by Council.
-The “tentative” agenda shall be that agenda which is prepared and distributed to the press/media on the Tuesday preceding a regular or an alternate meeting, or that agenda which is prepared in advance of a special meeting.
+The Clerk shall make arrangements to have the “tentative” agenda for any regular or special meeting published on the City’s website.
+The “tentative” agenda shall be that agenda which is prepared and distributed to the press/media no later than Tuesday preceding a regular meeting, or that agenda which is prepared in advance of a special meeting

-The Clerk shall make available a copy of the agenda for any regular, alternate or special meeting to any news organization requesting same.
-The agenda will include copies of new ordinances and resolutions and other materials shall be made available at the discretion of the City Manager.
-These agenda packets will be made available to news organizations by 4:30 p.m. on Thursday prior to regular or alternate meetings and as soon as practicable prior to special meetings.
-It is the responsibility of the news organization to make arrangements for pick-up of its agenda packet.
+The Clerk shall make available a copy of the agenda for any regular or special meeting to any news organization requesting it.
+The agenda and meeting packet shall be posted on the City website and shall include copies of legislation and all other matters to be considered by Council at the meeting.
+These agenda packets shall be made available on the City website by 5:00 p.m. on Tuesday prior to regular meetings and as soon as practicable prior to special meetings.

 8. ORDER OF BUSINESS

-The Mayor shall take the Chair at the hour appointed for the meeting of Council and shall call the meeting to order and direct the Clerk to call roll.
+The Mayor shall commence the meeting at the hour appointed for the meeting.
+If a meeting is commenced at a physical space, the Mayor must be present in order to preside at the meeting.
+If the Mayor is not physically present, the Vice-Mayor or the most senior member of Council (if the Vice-Mayor is not physically present) shall preside at the meeting.
+The Chair shall call the meeting to order and direct the Clerk to call roll.
 If a quorum is present, the meeting shall continue.

-The order of any regular or alternate meeting shall be as follows:
+The order of any regular or alternate regular meeting shall be as follows: